nix-community/docker-nixpkgs/README.md

 Note that choosing the name as `nixpkgs-src` is very important, because Nix can only reuse a prefetched version if the name matches.

 Only Nix channels specified in [nix/sources.json](./nix/sources.json) are available, but new ones may be added over time.
-Also only commits after the addition of the channel are available, so there's no history of commits that goes past when the channel was added to this repository.
+Only commits after the addition of the channel are available, so there's no history of commits that goes past when the channel was added to this repository.

 #### Using [Niv](https://github.com/nmattia/niv)

-Since niv uses `<package name>-src` as the derivation name, you need to ensure that `nixpkgs` is the package name of the nixpkgs source, which is the default for the `NixOS/nixpkgs` repository.
+Since Niv uses `<package name>-src` as the derivation name, you need to ensure that `nixpkgs` is the package name of the nixpkgs source, which is the default for the `NixOS/nixpkgs` repository.

 In addition, make sure to specify the correct channel branch.
 For some time now the main `NixOS/nixpkgs` repository contains all channel branches, so using `NixOS/nixpkgs-channels` isn't necessary.

-For a new project wanting to use the `nixos-20.03` branch, the following niv command will set it up correctly:
+For a new project wanting to use the `nixos-20.03` branch, the following `niv` command will set it up correctly:
 ```bash
 niv add NixOS/nixpkgs -b nixos-20.03
 ```